 With national pancake day just having passed, I got the craving to make something special for myself.
 All of the ads that I kept seeing on TV for pancakes are definitely to blame, but I wanted something a little bit different.
-Apam Balik came to mind, which is a very common style of pancake that is seen in Malaysia and Singapore.
+Apam Balik came to mind, which is a very common style of peanut pancakes that is seen in Malaysia and Singapore.

 In Malaysia, we see these pancakes filled with creamed corn, sugar, butter, and a peanut filling.
 In Brunei, we see them filled with condensed milk, peanuts, and a raisin filling.
 In Indonesia, we commonly see them with cheese and chocolate as a filling.

 We find these pancakes in many countries, and often the style changes with the country you’re in.
 Sometimes yeast is used to create a very fluffy, thick, and bubbly texture.
 Other times we see a mixture of baking powder and baking soda to create a thinner texture.